owid/owid-datasets/datasets/GDP growth from previous year, 2020 Q2 (Eurostat and OECD)/README.md

 In both cases, the data relates to the percentage change in GDP compared with the same quarter of the previous year (Q2 2019).
 This is calculated using a volume measure of GDP and as such, is adjusted to account for inflation between the years.
 The data is also seasonally adjusted.

+Note that estimates of GDP are often subject to revision as more data becomes available to national statistical agencies.
+The pandemic has impacted agencies' ability to collect information that inform their GDP estimates.
+Eurostat note that this is likely to have impacted the quality of the data in some cases (see: https://ec.europa.eu/eurostat/documents/24987/725066/Country_specific_metadata_associated_with_national_estimates_2020Q2)